Introduction

 y_max = df_train['Max HR']

-Becuase of my running domain knowledge, I have an idea of what features will be usefull for predicting the Max HR and Avg HR columns of our data, but I’m a fan of letting scikit-learn decide what features are best for me.
+Because of my running domain knowledge, I have an idea of what features will be useful for predicting the Max HR and Avg HR columns of our data, but I’m a fan of letting scikit-learn decide what features are best for me.
 Let’s select the best 5 features.

 from sklearn.feature_selection import SelectKBest, f_regression